The Causal Second Law: The Dynamical Systems Approach

 Theory-supervenience of special sciences on physics (Section \ref{subsect_relaxingsupervenience}) goes beyond {\em state}-supervenience: it requires differences of special science descriptions of a pair of {\em space-time regions} to be recovered as differences of physics descriptions of the same pair of space-time regions.
 In general, a description of a space-time region by a theory consists of an assignment of state descriptions to certain moments of time and of the deterministic or probabilistic consequences of these state descriptions that are further entailed by the theory.
 For a physical theory that is cast as a dynamical system, it is sufficient to assign a single physical state to a moment of time, since the entire trajectory of physical states is further entailed by the time evolution operator.
 For the special sciences, the further consequences of an assignment of special science descriptions to certain moments of time are, in general, probabilistic, and often can be represented by transition relative frequencies.

 Thus, if we assume that a special science theory-supervenes on a dynamical system, then the dynamical system must also recover the transition relative frequencies entailed by the special science descriptions.
-In the context of thermodynamics, \citet{Hemmo-Shenker2012} calls this latter requirement the ``Probability Rule''.\footnote{It is widely assumed in physics that the symplectic phase-volume measure (which, in canonical local coordinates, is just the Lebesgue measure, which in turn is a generalization of the uniform probability distribution) of a phase space region empirically satisfies this property for fixed levels of energy when no hidden confounding correlations exist during preparation.
+In the context of thermodynamics, \citet{Hemmo-Shenker2012} call this latter requirement the ``Probability Rule.''\footnote{It is widely assumed in physics that the symplectic phase-volume measure (which, in canonical local coordinates, is just the Lebesgue measure, which in turn is a generalization of the uniform probability distribution) of a phase space region empirically satisfies this property for fixed levels of energy when no hidden confounding correlations exist during preparation.
 Finding a philosophically satisfying {\em justification} of this empirical fact is a well-known problem in the foundations of physics; for an excellent analysis, see \citep{Hemmo-Shenker2012}.
 Future research should address the relationship of this assumption to the question how special science descriptions come about (Section \ref{subsect_howspecialsciencedescriptionscomeabout}).}

-By strengthening state-supervenience to {\em history-supervenience} with this additional requirement (Def. \ref{def_supervenes}), we can give an alternative characterization of a robust causal regularity: a causal regularity is robust when the cause leads to the effect with transition relative frequency $1$ in a time characteristic of the regularity (Def. \ref{def_transitionprobabilitystructure}, \ref{def_robustregularitydoublearrow}, Prop. \ref{prop_connectrobustness}; for portional causal regularities, see Remark \ref{remark_portional}).
-Since, ideally, transition relative frequencies between special science descriptions of states of affairs may be observed by the special sciences, a transition-relative-frequency-based characterization of a robust causal regularity is special-science-internal in the sense that it does not explicitly invoke the underlying physical dynamics (Fig. \ref{figure_07}).
+By strengthening state-supervenience to {\em history-supervenience} with this additional requirement (Definition \ref{def_supervenes}), we can give an alternative characterization of a robust causal regularity: a causal regularity is robust when the cause leads to the effect with transition relative frequency $1$ in a time characteristic of the regularity (Definitions \ref{def_transitionprobabilitystructure} and \ref{def_robustregularitydoublearrow}, Proposition \ref{prop_connectrobustness}; for portional causal regularities, see Remark \ref{remark_portional}).
+Since, ideally, transition relative frequencies between special science descriptions of states of affairs may be observed by the special sciences, a transition-relative-frequency-based characterization of a robust causal regularity is special-science-internal in the sense that it does not explicitly invoke the underlying physical dynamics (Figure \ref{figure_07}).